hyacinsm/LayerWatch/README.md

 # LayerWatch
 An open source, afforable way to monitor and stop 3D print failures before they happen.

+## Flask Server
+On the server you will find status photos from the USB Camera.
+In the bottom left of the photo you will find relevant data pertaining to the time of day the image was taken.
+As well as an stop print button.
+This button will power off your device and effectively stop the print.

 # Installation Instructions
 git clone git@github.com:hyacinsm/LayerWatch.git